 By staying organized and keeping thorough records, you’re better prepared if you need to follow up on a previous issue or respond to additional notices.

-- If you disagree with the IRS findings and need help disputing the notice.
+- You disagree with the IRS findings and need help disputing the notice.

-- If the amount owed is significant or you’re unable to pay in full.
+- The amount owed is significant or you’re unable to pay in full.

 Protect Yourself from Identity Theft